Extensive

 irrationality, but due to genuine concerns about potential negative impacts.

-Employees, managers, and stakeholders may fear loss of control, reduced
+Employees and managers may fear loss of control, reduced benefits, or

-benefits, or disruption of established routines.
-Resistance can be viewed as a
+disruption of established routines.
+Resistance can be viewed as a rational

-rational negotiation tactic, particularly when individuals perceive the
+negotiation tactic, particularly when individuals perceive the proposed change

-proposed change as unequal or unfair.
-Acknowledging these perspectives is
+as unequal or unfair.
+Acknowledging these perspectives is crucial for any

-crucial for any organisation seeking to embed socially sensitive reforms
+organisation seeking to embed socially sensitive reforms without alienating its

 To